t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 The platform typically includes services to advertise or consume APIs (e.g., Mp1 interface in ETSI MEC supports service discovery and communication), and enables communicating with local and remote endpoints (e.g., message routing function in IoT gateways).
 The service platform is typically extensible by edge applications, since they can advertise an API that other edge applications can consume.
 IoT communication services include protocols translation, analytics and transcoding.
 Communication between edge computing devices is enabled in tiered deployments or distributed deployments.

 An edge cloud platform may enable pass-through without storage or local storage (e.g., on IoT gateways).
-Some edge cloud platforms use a distributed form of storage such as an ICN network (e.g., NFN nodes can store data in NDN) or a distributed storage platform (e.g., IPFS, Ceph).
+Some edge cloud platforms use a distributed form of storage such as an ICN network (e.g., NFN nodes can store data in NDN) or a distributed storage platform (e.g., IPFS, EdgeFS, Ceph).
 External storage, e.g., on databases in distant or local IT cloud, is typically used for filtered data deemed worthy of long term storage, although in some case it may be for all data, for example when required for regulatory reasons.

 Stateful computing is supported on platforms hosting native programs, VMs or containers.
 Stateless computing is supported on platforms providing a "serverless computing" service (a.k.a. function-as-a-service), or on systems based on named function networking.